Ringworm - Symptoms and Treatment

 - Topical medication.
 Topical medication is less effective in cats than humans because the medication has difficulty seeping through the fur and there is a possibility of hidden lesions.
 The hairs around the lesions should be clipped away to make the topical medication more effective.
 Topical medication only treats the hair follicles and does not cure the fungus.

 - Medicated shampoo baths.
-Recommended for all cats living in the home.

 - Cleaning.
 Microscopic fungal spores can be shed from the infected cat into the environment and can stay in the environment for up to a year.
 Therefore, ringworm could come back after treatment if the spores are still in the atmosphere.
 The cat’s bedding and toys should be washed and areas where cat hair accumulates should be regularly vacuumed.